- Ph.D., University of Maryland

 Teaching and Research Interests

-I have taught psychology and women’s studies at Bucknell since 1991.
+I have taught classes in psychology and women's and gender studies at Bucknell since 1991.
 I have broad interests in peace and justice issues, teach regularly in the residential Social Justice College and am an active member of the Bucknell Brigade.
-My recent scholarship focuses on the relationship between broad world views and more specific attitudes, especially attitudes toward the environment.
-I am also collaborating with students on research examining the causes and consequences of unwanted sexual experiences and the "hookup" culture on campus.
+I also teach a class in positive psychology at a nearby prison to a combined group of "outside" (Bucknell) and "inside" (prison) students.
+My current research focuses on the effects of forgiveness on the forgiven.

 - Social Psychology